 Ethical doubts are inevitable

-Human synthetic embryos are not an immediate prospect.
-Further developments will be needed, it is not as simple as for the mouse ones.
+Human synthetic embryos are not an immediate perspective.
+Further developments will be needed, it is not as simple as for mouse ones.
 For this reason, now is the right time to define a legal and ethical framework: this type of research must be regulated, and the current regulations must be updated.

 And it is no small thing.